CyWareham/CyWareham/README.md

 # Hi there, I'm Cy Wareham 👋

-I'm an aspiring **Software Engineer** and a **Data & Web Development Enthusiast**.
+I'm an aspiring **Software Engineer** and a **current Software Engineer Intern at Schweitzer Engineering Laboratories**.
 I love solving problems with code and building practical solutions that make life easier.

 ---